Can Weed Help You Win?

 Another local athlete, who is a prominent part of Vermont’s backcountry ski scene uses cannabis three to four days a week.
 In his early forties, he describes himself as a former competitive cross-country mountain bike racer who goes on hard rides three to four days a week in the summer and ski tours just as frequently in the winter.
 He’s smoked pot regularly for 20 years.
 “I use it after I exercise, along with CBD oil for inflammation,” he says.
 He says he wouldn’t smoke before a race, but that 9 of the 10 people he backcountry skis with smoke cannabis when they ski tour.

-Another local athlete and competitive mountain bike racer, who also asked to remain anonymous, used to smoke pot before racing to calm his nerves.
+One of Vermont’s top mountain bike racers, who also asked to remain anonymous, used to smoke pot before racing to calm his nerves.
 “I would wait and get warmed up sober to remind my muscles what we are about to do, then have a couple of hits before my race to calm my fears and focus,” he says.
 “I found it way easier to focus on my line, body position and what was ahead.”

 When asked if he thought cannabis was a performance-enhancing drug, he said, “I’m not really sure it was an advantage because I think three quarters of the field was doing the same thing.”

-As of July first, cannabis is legal in Vermont.
+As of July 1, 2018, cannabis is legal in Vermont.
 You can smoke it (in private), you can possess it (up to one ounce), you can grow it (up to two mature female plants per dwelling), but you can’t buy it, unless you have a medical card.

 According to a 2016 study from The American Journal of Addictions, marijuana is the second most widely-used drug among athletes in the United States—after alcohol.
 Some athletes, such as professional ultra-runner Avery Collins and world-class age-group triathlete and personal trainer Clifford Drusinsky, have talked openly about using cannabis edibles to train for endurance events in interviews with Men’s Journal and The New York Times.